Moogerah

 Two concrete launching ramps are provided however in

-makes launching difficult when there is no water on the ramps.
+it makes launching difficult when there is no water on the

 A 4X4 is recommended when water levels are low.

-the large amount of standing & submerged timber in the water.
+due to the large amount of standing & submerged timber

 Camping

-Hotel / Motel style accommodation can be found at Aratula, Kalbar
+with Hotel / Motel style accommodation can be found at Aratula,

 See Accommodation